Thank you! Our expert will call you shortly.

 According to Hindu mythology, the Saraswati River is believed to flow underground for most of its course.
 At Mana Village, you can witness its rare surface appearance.
 The point of confluence where the Saraswati meets the Alaknanda is called Keshav Prayag, a sacred spot revered by pilgrims.

-• Location: near Mana village, flows under the Bheema Pul
+• Location:-near Mana village, flows under the Bheema Pul

 • Height: The river originates from Mana village, which is located at an altitude of 3,219 meters above sea level.